 Second, errors in translating audio recordings to transcripts pose a threat to validity.
-Transcription risks losing important nuances like emphasis in voices, mimic, and gestures of interviewees, or prolonged silence.
-We mitigated this threat by manually transcribing interviews that were conducted during the first stage of data collection and analysis (the first 10 interviews).
+Transcription risks losing important nuances like emphasis in voices, mimic, etc. We mitigated this threat by manually transcribing interviews that were conducted during the first stage of data collection and analysis (the first 10 interviews).
 For all other interviewees, we automated transcription, but manually reviewed generated transcripts.
 Nuances and non-audible hints that were noted by the interviewer during interviews were added to transcripts during manual transcription or transcript reviewing respectively.

-Third, we identify the risk of unintentionally misinterpreting participants' views.
+Third, we identify the risk of misinterpreting participants' views.
 We mitigated this risk by engaging in a number of systematic reflective practices.
 Throughout the whole process of data gathering and analysis, we wrote and compared analytical memos which reflect thoughts, assumptions, and potential biases.
 Complementary to memo writing we used practices like diagramming and clustering to explore different perspectives on the collected data.
-Prolonged engagement with the data through an iterative data collection and analysis process increases our confidence in the correctness of our analysis.
-Through prolonged engagement categories and codes~\--~the building blocks of our theory~\--~were refined continuously to ensure that all theoretical explanations are firmly grounded in the data.
+Prolonged engagement with the data through iterative data collection and analysis increases our confidence in our analysis; through continuous refinement we ensure that all theoretical explanations are firmly grounded in the data.
 The researchers frequently revisited interview transcripts to assess the consistency of interpretations with concrete statements of participants.

 Finally, we acknowledge that our work is not complete or conclusive even though we claim theoretical saturation.
-We do not highlight this to identify a fundamental flaw in our study or in the approach we employed.
-We acknowledge these limitations to recognize the inherent unfinished nature of qualitative constructivist inquiries.
-From the very start the approach we take recognizes that theory construction is context dependent and conditioned by temporal, relational and cultural factors.
-Instead of searching for universal truths the methodology we chose therefore prioritizes the iterative co-creation of knowledge.
+This reflects the inherent unfinished nature of qualitative constructivist inquiries.
+From the very start we recognize that theory construction is context dependent and conditioned by temporal, relational and cultural factors.
+Instead of searching for universal truths, we prioritize the iterative co-creation of knowledge.
 In accordance with this epistemological basis we understand theory construction as a continuous process that goes beyond the publication of our work.